 - 02:04: The remaining cycle is low heat only, no blending.

-What are the Manual Settings on the Ninja Foodi Cold & Hot Blender?
+Manual Settings on the Ninja Foodi Cold & Hot Blender

 In addition to the many preset functions, the Ninja Foodi Cold & Hot Blender also has manual settings that you can use when you want to completely control what the blender is doing.